FTL-Hyperspace/FTL-Hyperspace/wiki/Building-on-Linux.md

 sudo usermod -aG docker ${USER}
 ```

-For it to update, either log out and back in or run the following command in the terminal to get a new terminal session:
+For the changes to take effect, either log out and back in or run the following command in the terminal to get a new terminal session:

 ```
 exec su - $USER